martenframework/marten/docs/versioned_docs/version-0.1/templates/how-to/create-custom-tags.md

 * the `#initialize` method is used to initialize a template tag object and it is called at **parsing time**: this means that it is the responsibility of this method to ensure that the content of the template tag is valid from a parsing standpoint
 * the `#render` method is called at **rendering time** to apply the tag's logic: this means that the method is only called for valid template tag statements that were parsed without errors

-Since tags are created and processed when the template is parsed, they can theoritically be used to implement any kind of behavior.
+Since tags are created and processed when the template is parsed, they can theoretically be used to implement any kind of behavior.
 That being said, there are a few patterns that are frequently used when writing tags that you might want to consider to help you get started:

 * **simple tags:** tags outputting a value that can (optionally) be assigned to a new variable
 * **inclusion tags:** tags including and rendering other templates